Mayerch1/TheDiscordSoundboard/readme.md

 #### How to use the Bot

->#### In the future, there's an short introduction sequence planned, which explains the >following steps on the first programm startup.
+>#### In the future, there's an short introduction sequence planned, which explains the following steps on the first programm startup.
 <br>

-Before you can start to stream a file, you need to specify the token you got when creating the bot.
+Before you can start to stream a file, you need to specify the token, gathered in step 2 when creating the bot.

 For this you need to enter the settings Menu and enter the value in the corresponting field